arkadiko-dao/arkadiko/docs/grant-lst.md

 - Improving the functionality to further replace stacking.club (unless it comes back - no need to duplicate work or compete with a great app that is already out there)
 - Sourcing liquidity to make stSTX ubiquitous
 - Working with other DeFi protocols in the ecosystem to have stSTX and stbSTX accepted as collateral/tokens
-- Launch a token that is airdropped to the biggest DeFi protocols on Stacks (no private sale) which will earn a revenue share that is taken from the yield (~10%).
+- Airdrop to the biggest DeFi protocols on Stacks (no private sale) which will earn a revenue share that is taken from the yield (~10%).
 This incentivises usage of the protocol and helps spread awareness.

 ## Community and Supporting Materials
 **Do you have previous projects, code commits, or experiences that are relevant to this application?
 What community feedback or input have you received?
 How do you plan to share your plan to the community over time and as the final deliverable?**

-We developed Arkadiko (USDA stablecoin + Swap) and arguably are among the top 10 people who know most about building on top of Proof of Transfer.
+We developed Arkadiko (USDA stablecoin + Swap) and arguably are among the top 10 people who know most about building on top of Proof of Transfer and Stacks in general.

 During the development of a testnet-ready version, we will provide updates every month or so, with builds that can be tested by the community.